alexiss03/cant-remember-it-all/README.md

 **Realm**

-To speed up the development, I tried this database-back-end service for this app instead of the traditional CoreData and separate back-end web service.
-So far, it has catered all the things I needed for the database and back-end integration.
+To speed up the development, I tried this service instead of the dichotomous traditional CoreData and back-end web service.
+So far, it has catered all the requirements I needed for the database and remote integration.

 **Documentation**